akka/akka/akka-docs/rst/scala/http/client-side/index.rst

 All client-side functionality of Akka HTTP, for consuming HTTP-based services offered by other endpoints, is currently provided by the ``akka-http-core`` module.

+It is recommended to first read the :ref:`implications-of-streaming-http-entities` section, as it explains the underlying full-stack streaming concepts, which may be unexpected when coming from a background with non-"streaming first" HTTP Clients.

 Depending on your application's specific needs you can choose from three different API levels:

 :ref:`connection-level-api`